 The equation \eqref{r-equ} possesses a variational structure, as it can be derived as the Euler-Lagrange equation of the functional:

 Since adding a constant to any solution of (\ref{r-equ}) still yields a solution, we can, without loss of generality, define $I_\rho$ on the following subspace A detailed analysis of the variational structure of (\ref{r-equ}) can be found in \cite{mal-ruiz}.
-Typically, we say that ${\rm w}$ of \eqref{r-equ} (or $\nu$ of \eqref{m-equ}) is {\it non-degenerate} if the linearized equation corresponding to the solution ${\rm w}$ of \eqref{r-equ} admits only the trivial solution.
+Typically, we say that ${\rm w}$ in \eqref{r-equ} (or $\nu$ in \eqref{m-equ}) is {\it non-degenerate} if the linearized equation corresponding to the solution ${\rm w}$ of \eqref{r-equ} admits only the trivial solution.
 Specifically, the following equation

 has only the solution $\phi \equiv 0$.

 Similarly, for the Dirichlet problem \eqref{equ-flat}, we recall the standard Green's function

 Using $G_{\Omega}(x,p)$, equation \eqref{equ-flat} can be rewritten as follows